The Maker-Breaker directed triangle game: Main Results

 Generally, on a tournament $T(n)$, one can define a notion of how "balanced" it is based on the in-degrees and out-degrees of its vertices.
 Tournaments in which each vertex has equal (when $n$ is odd) or near equal (when $n$ is even) in-degree and out-degree for each vertex are called \emph{regular or near-regular tournaments}.
 Regular tournaments can be thought of as being the most balanced.
 At the other end of the spectrum, we have \emph{transitive tournaments}, which are tournaments where the vertices can be ordered such that every edge is directed from a vertex indexed "higher" in the order to a vertex indexed "lower" in the order.
 Transitive tournaments are the most imbalanced.

 \begin{rem} The out-degree of a vertex is called its \emph{score}.
 The scores of vertices in $V_n$ play a crucial role in determining the number of directed triangles (or $3$- cycles) in the corresponding tournament.
-Particularly, as described in \cite{moon2015topics}, we know that a regular or near-regular tournament contains the maximum number of directed triangles for a tournament of that size, whereas the transitive tournament of the same size is acyclic (there is no directed cycle). \end{rem}
+Particularly, as described in \cite{moon2015topics}, we know that a regular or near-regular tournament contains the maximum number of directed triangles for a tournament of that size.
+In contrast, a transitive tournament is acyclic (see Definition \ref{defi:transitive tournament}).